 In connection with your visit to ESB to make the above urine and blood samples, you will be offered to sign a donor contract.
-In that connection, you must decide whether you want to be an "open donor" or a "non-contact donor" (anonymous) (this is primarily relevant to whether your potential donor children will be able to contact you later).
+In that connection, you must decide whether you want to be an "ID release donor" (open donor) or a "No ID release donor" (non-contact/anonymous donor) (this is primarily relevant to whether your potential donor children will be able to contact you later).
 In that connection, we process information about your donor status and your contact details etc. If the result of the blood and urine sample is satisfactory, you are invited to a final visit to ESB.
 During this visit, you must complete a personality test, take part in a sound recording, draft a goodwill/handwritten message and hand over photos of yourself as a baby.

 The purpose of collecting and processing such data is that it may be included in the donor profile which ESB will prepare and disclose to potential purchasers of your sperm to allow the purchaser to obtain an idea of who you are.
 ESB will also prepare a staff impression description, which will be included in your donor profile, where an employee of ESB, who had regular contact with you during the application process, will describe his/her impression of you.
 The legal basis for processing this data is the consent given by you under point (a) of article 6(1) and point (a) of article 9(2) of the GDPR.

 4. Internal quality development